Contact us

 The privacy and security of sensitive health data is one of the main concerns in medical research.
 Synthetic clinical data resembles actual patient information and can be used in research without compromising privacy.
 Generative AI, particularly generative adversarial networks (GANs), can be trained to create realistic synthetic medical data incorporating demographics, medical conditions, treatment histories, individual characteristics, and various medical scenarios, thereby improving and accelerating clinical trials and research.

 Despite all the advantages of implementing generative AI in healthcare, this technology does come with some risks.
+Greater use of generative AI in clinical decision-making makes accountability, regulation, and transparency increasingly important.

-Before implementing a generative AI model, it is essential to evaluate its clinical utility.
+Before implementing a generative AI in healthcare, it is essential to evaluate its clinical utility.
 This assessment is crucial for the deployment of an AI solution and involves determining if the problem being addressed is worth solving, as well as which model to use.
 In pursuit of accuracy, healthcare companies might choose a model with no clinical utility.
 However, a more useful model could be less accurate.
 In such cases, decision curve analysis can identify the most applicable and beneficial generative AI model for the specific healthcare application.

 Generative AI model outputs rely heavily on the quality of the training data.
 If the training data is biased or inaccurately represents the population, the results will also lack diversity and inclusion.
 To address this challenge, healthcare organizations should incorporate data processing and validation techniques to detect and correct bias and errors, and continuously monitor system outputs.